Bristol Channel Standing Environment Group

 - The statutory nature conservation body, Natural England;

-- Fisheries departments of the Marine Management Organisation and the Welsh Assembly Government;
+- Fisheries departments of the Marine Management Organisation and the Welsh Government;

-- Devon and Severn Inland Fisheries and Conservation Authority
+- Devon and Severn Inshore Fisheries and Conservation Authority

 During an incident the composition of the activated Environment Group depends on the nature (magnitude and complexity) and location of the incident.
 The ‘standing’ member organisations may be added to by representatives from various organisations with relevant expertise such as local authorities, RSPCA, RSPB and sea mammal rescue groups.

-The BCSEG is currently chaired by Natural Resources Wales.
+The BCSEG is currently chaired by the Environment Agency.

-The BCSEG covers the Severn Estuary and Inner Bristol Channel, the water area from Gloucester to the Ogmore Estuary (Welsh shore) and Lynmouth, Devon (English shore).
+The BCSEG covers the Severn Estuary and Inner Bristol Channel, the water area from Gloucester to the Ogmore Estuary (Welsh shore) and the Somerset – Devon border near Lynmouth.

-For more information please contact the Severn Estuary Partnership or Rhys Morgan at Natural Resources Wales.
+For more information please contact the Severn Estuary Partnership, the secretariat for the Group.